Sentieon/segdup-caller/doc/general.md

 - **Ploidy-aware variant calling** adjusted for local copy number
 - **Star allele nomenclature** (for pharmacogenes like CYP2D6)

+### Research Use Only Disclaimer

+**THIS TOOL IS FOR RESEARCH USE ONLY AND IS NOT A VALIDATED CLINICAL TEST.**

+The Sentieon Segdup Gene Caller has not been validated for clinical diagnostic purposes.
+Clinical notes and significance information provided in the output YAML files are for **Educational and Informational purposes only** and should not be used as the sole basis for clinical decision-making.

 ## Supported Genes

 Currently supported gene families include: